samsquire/ideas4/README.md

 * Everyone can comment on a search term and talk of it, each search term is an open forum thread for open talking of the relevance of each result.
 * Content creators can accept commissions in return for money.
 The created content is then publicly available for purchase.

+# 76. Asychronous community

+Network effects means sites don't get used unless they have things on them or other users.

+There should be a website that aggregates websites that are new and don't have many users.
+You can then register on all of them and be pinged when new things appear on them.

 # incomplete ideas